Develop Your Own Scribe(s)

 - Revenue has decreased.

-To improve operations and and increase the time you spend caring for patients share the healthcare documentation responsibilities with your staff.
+To improve operations and increase the time you spend caring for patients share the healthcare documentation responsibilities with your staff.

 At AHDPG, we believe that consistency with experienced medical scribes will lead to increased quality time with your patients and increased profitability for your organization.